HIVManagement.org

 Nevirapine = Viramune

-Forms Available 200 mg tablets
+Forms Available 200 mg immediate-release tablets; 400 mg extended-release tablets

 Contraindication Concomitant rifampin therapy